splunk/observability-workshop/content/en/s4r/2-initial-tour/6-infrastructure-home.md

 ---
-title: 7.
+title:  Splunk Infrastructure & Navigators
+linkTitle: 6.
 Infrastructure Home Page
 description: This section of the workshop will equip you with the basic understanding of the Kubernetes and Database Navigators in the infrastructure section.
-weight: 70
+weight: 60
 ---

 {{% button icon="clock" %}}5 minutes{{% /button %}}